 Home » Assessment & Diagnosis

 Assessment for attachment, cognitive, behavioral, or emotional struggles usually occurs with a licensed psychologist, neuropsychologist, psychiatrist, or neurologist, depending on the need.
-Assessment can usually be covered by insurance.
-Ask your provider ahead of time in order to cut down on potential costs.
+Assessment may be covered by insurance.
+Ask your provider for pre-authorization to find out.

-Psychologists and psychiatrists often use interviews with parents and children, as well as computer-based assessments to obtain measurements and compare them to a general population norm.
-The process of diagnosis can take several meetings.
+Psychologists and psychiatrists often use interviews with parents and children, as well as computer-based assessments, to obtain measurements and compare them to a general population norm.
+The diagnostic process can take several meetings.

-Licensed therapists can also diagnose individuals in most states, however, most are trained to be hesitant to engage in diagnosis beyond basic problems such as anxiety and depression.
-Certain diagnoses such as ADHD and Bipolar Disorder require additional assessment by a licensed physician in order to rule out potential hormonal or medical contributing factors.
+Licensed therapists are often trained to be hesitant to diagnose beyond basic problems such as anxiety and depression.
+Certain diagnoses, such as ADHD and Bipolar Disorder, require additional assessment by a licensed physician in order to rule out potential hormonal or medical contributing factors.

 If your child is unwilling to be assessed, then the next best step may be taking them to a local psychiatric unit for evaluation.
 Most psychiatric hospitals can handle acute cases, diagnose, and provide appropriate medication in a short period of time.
 If possible, be ready with a plan to place your child in longer-term care when necessary.

-Residential treatment centers, wilderness therapy programs, and therapeutic boarding schools will often provide psychological assessment on campus or with a psychologist.
-Some programs can also provide neurological and medical assessments.
+Residential treatment centers, wilderness therapy programs, and therapeutic boarding schools may be able to provide psychological assessment on campus or with their consulting psychologist.
+Some programs may provide neurological and medical assessments.
+However, some programs require all records and assessments be completed well-before placement in their program, and base their decision to accept on prior formal assessments.

 Many parents express fear that a diagnosis will label their child in a negative light or allow their child to 'play the victim' in their struggles.
 Diagnosis can induce a sense of shame in families and individuals who exist in cultures that do not appreciate difference, ridicule appearances of weakness, or devalue the struggles of being human.

 Diagnosis should be the result of many perspectives.
-Diagnosis requires specific training, experience, and a consensus from many inputs, not just one clinician's or doctor's perspective.
+Diagnosis requires specific training, experience, and consensus across multiple inputs, not just a single clinician's or doctor's perspective.
 Be willing to seek second, third, and fourth opinions.

-Diagnosis helps us gain understanding as caregivers.
-Our children are not their diagnoses, and with few exceptions, the struggles of their diagnoses do not reflect on us as their parents or on our families.
-Destructive behavior is often an outward expression of inward pain, such as anxiety, depression, loneliness, overwhelming boredom, emptiness, or shame.
-Understanding the root of our children's pain, allowing for difference, and adjusting our expectations as caregivers are the first steps toward positive change.
+Diagnosis provides caregivers the basis to understand.
+Children are not their diagnoses, and with few exceptions, the struggles of their diagnoses do not reflect on their parents or family.
+Destructive behavior is often an outward expression of unresolved inward pain, such as anxiety, depression, loneliness, overwhelming boredom, emptiness, or shame.
+Understanding the root of a child's pain, and allowing for differences, and adjusting expectations as caregivers are the first steps toward positive change.

 Diagnosis helps professionals understand and communicate core concerns to one another.
 The helping community develops evidence-based treatments to alleviate unnecessary suffering by identifying clusters of symptoms and giving them a name.
-Some diagnoses, such as schizophrenia, bipolar disorder, and ADHD, are genetically-inherited differences related to brain growth and development which can be treated with stimulant medications, mood stabilizers, or anti-psychotic medications.
-Other diagnoses become more apparent over time due to a combination of stress and genetic predisposition, such as addictions, anxiety disorders, panic disorders, eating disorders, or PTSD.
+Some diagnoses are genetically-inherited differences related to brain growth and development, which may be helped by mood stabilizers, or anti-psychotic medications.
+Other diagnoses become more apparent over time as a combination of stress and genetic predisposition, such as addictions, anxiety disorders, panic disorders, eating disorders, or PTSD.